 2. Visit the neighbouring emirate of Al Ain - home to UNESCO World Heritage Sites.
 Plan to visit as a day trip or overnight stay, a unique experience of the great oasis includes seeing the 4,000 year old green city and caravan route from UAE to Oman.

-3. At some point, see Dubai of the past.
-Take a trip to discover the humble beginnings; sit on an Abra - a traditional Bedouin boat once used to travel across the Dubai Creek, visit the old souks, experience a desert trip and take in the cathartic experience.
+3. Get a glimpse into the Dubai of the past.
+Take a trip to discover its humble beginnings: sit on an Abra - a traditional Bedouin boat once used to travel across the Dubai Creek, visit the old souks, experience a desert trip and take in the cathartic experience.
 Seeing Dubai stripped of all the glamour will let you see past the man-made beauty and appreciate the authentic charm and tranquillity of the Bedouin lifestyle.

 A desert safari in the red desert at Hatta near Dubai, UAE